robj411/reconnect_uk_social_contact_survey/README.md

 This repository reproduces the analyses which can be carried out on the survey datasets, which can be found on Zenodo at [10.5281/zenodo.16845074](https://doi.org/10.5281/zenodo.16845074).

+## Survey files

+PDF versions of the final surveys can be found in `/survey_files/`.
+These differ for adults and children, and consist of two parts.
+In part one, participants completed demographic information about themselves, and in part two, they completed information on their social contacts.

 ## Data Requirements

 To run the analyses, you will need to download the Reconnect survey dataset: